Capeguy/spring-boot-boilerplate/README.md

 ## 🎁 Bonus:

-1. Implement pagination for the List Users API.
+1. Implement pagination for the List Books API.
-2. Implement validation for the Create and Update User APIs to ensure that the name and job fields are not empty and have a maximum length of 50 characters.
+2. Implement validation for the Create and Update Book APIs to ensure that the name fields are not empty and have a maximum length of 50 characters.
 ## 📤 Submission:

 * Use this Gitpod to do your development.